Entergy : Insights > Storms | MarketScreener

 Centreville, Woodville, Crosby

-As of this report, approximately 3640 customers are without power.
+As of this report, 826 customers are without power.
 Damage assessment continues and restoration is ongoing.
 Damage assessors found damage to equipment that must be repaired before power is restored.
-Updated restoration estimates will be provided once assessment is completed.
+Tracking equipment has been brought in to help with repairs and the MS Highway Patrol is assisting with traffic on Highway 24.
+Entergy estimates all customers that can safely receive power should be restored by 10 p.m.
+Tuesday, October 13.

 As with any weather event, please be mindful of the following safety tips: